Master of Science

 In this section

-Within this broad aim, the objectives of the course are to:
+Within this aim, the objectives of the programme are to:

 The following modules are undertaken during the MSc programme: